-For all venting configurations for this appliance and other gas appliances placed into operation for the structure, provisions for adequate combustion, ventilation, and dilution air must be provided in accordance with:
+For all venting configurations for this appliance and other gas appliances placed into operation for this structure, provisions for adequate combustion, ventilation, and dilution air must be provided in accordance with:

-USA Installations: Section 9.3 current edition of NFPA 54/ANSI Z223.1 Air for Combustion and Ventilation and applicable provisions of the local building codes.
+U.S.A.
+Installations: Current edition of Section 9.3 NFPA 54/ANSI Z223.1, Air for Combustion and Ventilation and applicable provisions of the local building codes.

-Canadian Installations: Part 8 of current edition of CAN/CSA-B149.1.
+Canadian Installations: Current edition of Part 8 of CAN/CSA-B149.1.
 Venting Systems and Air Supply for Appliances and all authorities having jurisdiction.